krabbypattified/asteroids/README.md

 Entities are lightweight, stateful objects whose blueprint is a component.
 The state is initialized upon instantiation via `new MyComponent({...state})`.
-Entity contruction for low-level components is one reason why all state must be an integer or float.
+Entity contruction for low-level components is one reason why all state must be numeric.
 The JavaScript `find` function is used to round the state values in the constructor to the nearest integer and find the first low-level entity that matches all of the values specified.
 The state also consists of a transformation matrix (`entity.matrix`), position, velocity, acceleration, and a shader.
 Think of